vikchupak/Kubernetes/components/index.md

 - **StatefulSet**.
 [Replication].
 The same as Deployment, but for **StateFUL** apps
   - Abstraction on top of pods
   - For **StateFUL** apps.
 Apps like DB have a state - its data via volume.
-The pods of the DB share the same data storage and this requres sync between pods who write/reads data to avoid data inconsistency. https://github.com/VIK2395/JWT_auth/blob/main/jwt/jwt.vs.session.md
+When the same pod restarts it has to use the same volume via PersistentVolumeClaims (PVCs).
+In addition, slave DBs have to sync with master DB to avoid data inconsistency. https://github.com/VIK2395/JWT_auth/blob/main/jwt/jwt.vs.session.md
     - Pod replicas are not identical as the slave DBs lagg behind the master DB.
-So, in this case, we need direct communication to a spesific pod which represents a spesific master/slave DB.
+So, in this case, we need direct communication between pods which represents a spesific master/slave DBs for them to sync data.
     - For such apps, it is better to use Headless services which provides pod IPs.
   - Sets number of pod replicas
   - Deplying to StatefulSet is **NOT easy**.
 This is why it common practice to host DB apps outside of the k8s cluster.